Jhsmit/PyHDX/docs/web_app.md

 taken into account.
 A sequence for the full protein (in the N-term to C-term range as specified) can be added to provide additional sequence information, but this is optional.

-Finally, specify a name of the dataset, by default equal to the `Experiment State`:material-form-dropdown: value and press `Add Measurement` to add the measurement with the current specifications.
-Repeat the process to add additional measurements.
+Finally, specify a name for the measurement, by default equal to the `Experiment State`:material-form-dropdown: value and press `Add Measurement` to add the measurement with the current specifications.
+Repeat the process to add additional measurements, either starting by adding a new file or changing the selection on the current file.
 The `Download HDX spec`:material-button-cursor: can be used to download a `.yaml` file with the full state specification, and this file can then in future sessions be used when using `Batch` input mode, by setting `Input mode`:material-form-dropdown: to '_Batch_'.